Local absorbing boundary conditions on fixed domains give order-one errors for high-frequency waves: Introduction and statement of the main results

 \S\ref{sec:mainproofs} proves Theorems \ref{th:lower}-\ref{th:local_square}.
 The upper bounds follow immediately from Theorem \ref{th:uniformestimates} and Lemma \ref{lem:impedancetrace}.
 However, the lower bounds require showing that there exist rays, created by the incident plane wave, that reflect off $\Gamma_D$ and hit $\GammaIR$ at an angle for which the reflection coefficient is not zero.
 Furthermore, to prove the qualitative bounds Theorems \ref{th:quant}-\ref{th:local_square} we need to control various properties of these rays explicitly in $R$. \S\ref{sec:outlinerays} outlines the ideas used to construct these rays.

-\noi\textbf{Acknowledgements.} The authors thank Shihua Gong (University of Bath) and Pierre-Henri Tournier (Sorbonne Universit\'e, CNRS) for their help in performing the numerical experiments in \S\ref{sec:num}.
+\noi\textbf{Acknowledgements.} The authors thank Martin Averseng (University of Bath), Shihua Gong (University of Bath), and Pierre-Henri Tournier (Sorbonne Universit\'e, CNRS) for their help in performing the numerical experiments in \S\ref{sec:num}.
 We thank Th\'eophile Chaumont-Frelet (INRIA, Nice) and Ivan Graham (University of Bath) for commenting on an early draft of the introduction; in particular we thank TCF for asking us about the error in subsets of $\domain$, prompting us to prove the results in \S\ref{subsec:error2}.
+We also thank the anonymous referee for their constructive comments.
 EAS and DL were supported by EPSRC grant EP/R005591/1.
-This research made use of the Balena High Performance Computing (HPC) Service at the University of Bath.
+This research made use of the Balena and Nimpus High Performance Computing (HPC) Services at the University of Bath.